 CWF agrees with the COGCC draft rules (and now the revised draft rules) in large part.
 As to protections for High Priority Habitats of bighorn sheep, mule deer, elk and pronghorn, however, we believe the draft protections need to strengthened based upon the current science that has evolved.
 We urge:

 — surface disturbance from oil and gas development in bighorn sheep migration corridors, production areas, severe winter range and winter concentration areas not exceed 3 % of a section (square mile).
 The revised draft changed from the draft rule for bighorn sheep production areas.
 It now provides no ground disturbance in sheep production areas.
+Very good!

 — surface disturbance from oil and gas development in mule deer and elk migration corridors, production areas, severe winter range and winter concentration areas not exceed 3% of a section (square mile).